When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

-Weight and integration is an important deciding factor for buyers of electric road bikes.
-Not everyone wants to be riding a 20 kilo plus hybrid around, particularly if you are only going to be using the assist from time to time.
+Weight and integration are important deciding factors for buyers of electric road bikes.
+Not everyone wants to be riding a 20-kilo-plus hybrid around, particularly if you are only going to be using the assist from time to time.
 That’s why the X35 ebikemotion and Fazua Evation e-assist motors were developed.
-These lightweight electric bike drive systems are designed specifically for road bikes with the main focus being on neat integration and most importantly, light weight.
+These lightweight electric bike drive systems are designed specifically for road bikes with the main focus being on neat integration and most importantly, lightweight.

 X35 ebikemotion drive system

-I have ridden both ebikemotion and Fazua powered e-bikes and the X35 definitely wins in the weight department, being a whole kilo lighter than the Fazua Evation.
+I have ridden both ebikemotion and Fazua-powered e-bikes and the X35 wins in the weight department, being a whole kilo lighter than the Fazua Evation.
 The only downside to this system is it cannot be removed (like on the Evation).
-However, with ebikemotion your bike will have a regular threaded or pressfit bottom bracket and be considerably cheaper.
+However, with ebikemotion, your bike will have a regular threaded or pressfit bottom bracket and be considerably cheaper.
 The Fazua also requires a much larger downtube to accommodate the battery and drive system.

 Find out more: Visit the Mahle ebikemotion website